-There are many untold stories with a PUCC or Purdue connection.
-Please use the feedback form to have yours included.
+There are many untold stories with a PUCC or a Purdue connection.
+Please use the feedback form to have your stories included.

 Dr. Saul Rosen was born in Port Chester, New York on February 8, 1922 to parents George F. and Bertha Semmel Rosen.
 He completed his BS in 1941 from City College, an MA in 1942 from the University of Cincinnati, and a PhD. in 1950 from the University of Pennsylvania.
-Dr. Rosen passed away in West Lafayette, Indiana on June 9, 1991 at the age of 69.
-While my time working under Dr. Rosen was only for a few years, I will remember him for his kindness, and for his vision for the Computing Center.
+Dr. Rosen was a giant in the early computing field.
+He passed away in West Lafayette, Indiana on June 9, 1991 at the age of 69.
+While my time working under Dr. Rosen was only for a few years, I will remember him for his kindness, and his vision for the Computing Center.
 His leadership left a long-lasting legacy at Purdue and the computing field.

 The popular Debian Linux distribution was birthed while Ian Murdock was a student at Purdue.
 In How I came to find Linux from his blog, Ian reflects on the early influences of the PUCC Sequent systems (e.g. sage.cc), and other systems that fueled his interest in the Linux operating system.
-Preston Smith noted that for his first job in the Purdue Libraries, Preston worked with Ian and used a Debian desktop/server that Ian set up for him.
+Preston Smith notes that for his first job was for Purdue Libraries, where Preston worked with Ian and used a Debian desktop/server that Ian set up for him.
 Sadly, Ian passed away in 2015.

 Tripwire, a widely-used intrusion detection tool for UNIX systems, was created while Gene Kim was a student at Purdue.
 Gene spent time working as a PUCC student employee, and writes about it in the post My Work with Tripwire on his web site.
 He also tells a few interesting stories on the included video, including a shout-out to Kevin Braunsdorf.